 Spring marks the gradual return to warmer weather.

 Snow and ice begin to melt but spring can also be very rainy and cold.
 Plants begin to grow and trees start budding and flowering usually around April.
-For average spring temperatures please see this link.
+For average spring temperatures please click here.
 You will need a warm coat, possibly a hat and mittens, as well as rain boots and an umbrella.
 Spring activities can include gardening, hiking, bird watching and golfing.

 Summer – June to August